bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/VolumeManagement.rst

 .. _ConcurrentDiskJobs:

- Above, we discussed how you could have a single device named **FileBackup**:sup:`Sd`:sub:`Device`  that writes to volumes in :file:`/var/lib/bareos/storage/`.
+ Above, we discussed how you could have a single device named :config:option:`Sd/Device = FileBackup`\  that writes to volumes in :file:`/var/lib/bareos/storage/`.
 You can, in fact, run multiple concurrent jobs using the Storage definition given with this example, and all the jobs will simultaneously write into the Volume that is being written.

 Now suppose you want to use multiple Pools, which means multiple Volumes, or suppose you want each client to have its own Volume and perhaps its own directory such as /home/bareos/client1 and /home/bareos/client2 ... .
 With the single Storage and Device definition above, neither of these two is possible.
 Why?
 Because Bareos disk storage follows the same rules as tape devices.
 Only one Volume can be mounted on any Device at any time.
 If you want to simultaneously write multiple Volumes, you will need multiple Device resources in your |bareosSd| configuration and thus multiple Storage resources in your |bareosDir| configuration.